Picture this: your website is growing. Business is booming and customers are starting to find out about your web presence.

 It’s an unavoidable fact of using the platform that you can’t fight.
 But once you get past the initial cost, web hosting is more than worth the investment.

-With web hosting, you’re able to scale your server needs as your visitor numbers grow.
+With web hosting, you can scale your server needs as your visitor numbers grow.
 It’s as simple as asking for more bandwidth from the hosting company.

 With Wix, that’s not possible.
-We recommend BlueHost for your WordPress hosting needs.
+We recommend WPEngine for your WordPress hosting needs.

 Next, you need a domain name.
 This should reflect your business (you can potentially use the same one as you were on Wix).
 Don’t activate the domain after buying, however, because for now it’s just a placeholder.